I recently met the Managing Partner of an international law firm.

 The financial world can be murky, full of complexities and nuances that are difficult to navigate alone.

-A professional, certified fiduciary is perhaps best suited to help those with a high degree of complexity, a limited amount of time, substantial capital and an ambition to maximise not only their return on investments but also their return on life.
+A professional, certified fiduciary is perhaps best suited to help those with a high degree of complexity, a limited amount of time, substantial capital and ambition to maximise not only their return on investments but also their return on life.

 My team's on hand whenever you're ready.